Skip to main content

 “Is this place for me?”

 Every customer instantly reads the space, to understand if they ‘belong’.
-This combination of light, layout, materials and messaging create an instant emotional judgement.
+The combination of light, layout, materials and messaging create an instant emotional judgement.
 When the mood feels right, concerns are removed and buying becomes easy.

 → Gusto Shop&Go by Mega Image: leading with fresh food to reset expectations of convenience.

-Open the wallet before entering the store
+Open the wallet before entering the store.

 → One Albania: the store starts the conversation in the street, mentally preparing customers before they enter.